ndiego/blox-lite/readme.txt

 *Skip ahead to 4:40 and 9:10 for the examples*.

 = Features =
 * Add content locally to posts, pages, and all public custom post types
 * Add content globally to virtually any page(s) on your website including 404 pages, search pages, and archive pages
+* Add as many content blocks to a page as you want
 * Position content anywhere there is a Genesis Hook
 * Display a custom image or featured image
 * Display HMTL content